by Christina Enevoldsen

 My parents had dropped me off at my grandparent’s house in another state while they were gone.
 The story I’ve heard my whole life from my parents was that I was very angry when they got back.
 They thought I was mad at them for leaving me and they’ve laughed about that ever since.
 It’s always bothered me that what they said I felt didn’t match something inside of me.
 Something didn’t sit right and it hurt me that they were laughing about my anger.

-I had two dreams in the same night.
+I had two dreams in the same night my son mentioned the Jamaica trip.
 In my first dream, there were fuzzy people who were murderers.
-They had hair that looked like dandelions and were covered in fuzz.
-With clothes on, they looked like regular people.
+They had hair that looked like dandelions.
+They were covered in fuzz, but with clothes on, they looked like regular people.

-I was with a group of friends and there was a man behind us who wore a black jacket with the hood up.
+I was with a group of friends and there was someone behind us who wore a black hoodie.
 I was the only one who knew he was really a fuzzy person.
-Since I recognized what he was, I warned my friends and we escaped before he caught anyone.
+Since I recognized what he was, I warned my friends and we escaped before he hurt anyone.

 In my second dream, I was getting ready for my journey home after staying with friends.
 I had just packed up the car and was using the bathroom before the long road trip and my mother walked in.
 She told me that it was all arranged that I would be riding with her.